Our PUBG mouse guide covers the best DPI and sensitivity settings when it comes to optimising your mouse.

 To see whether or not you have mouse acceleration on, move your mouse slowly all the way across the width of your mouse mat, then whizz it back to its starting position.
 If you've got mouse acceleration turned on, your viewpoint will be different to the one you started off with.
 If it's disabled, then you should - more or less - be right where you started.

 Keeping mouse acceleration switched on will simply wreck your muscle memory over time.
 That special, unconscious reaction advantage only comes with practise, and it provides you with a crucial advantage on the battlefield.
-Mouse acceleration is simply put a bad thing for gaming.
-Turn it off by searching for 'mouse acceleration' in Windows.

 More PUBG guides